pistack/TRXASprefitpack/docs/source/math.least_square.md

 \log \mathcal{L}(\bar{\mathbf{y}}, \mathbf{y}) = \log C - \frac{\chi^2}{2}
 \end{equation*}

-Thus, maximizing likelihood or log likelihood is same as minimizing $\chi^2$.
+Thus, maximizing likelihood or log-likelihood is the same as minimizing $\chi^2$.

 In common fitting process we estimate $\bar{y}_i$ as